kataup/cypress-course-for-beginners/lessons/lesson-14/EN-lesson.md

 2. **Combine Related Flows:**
    If the two domains are part of one user flow (e.g., logging in on domain1 and then performing an action on domain2), combine these steps into one test block.
 This approach keeps the test self-contained.

-3. **Using cy.session() for Shared Authentication:**
-   If you need to maintain session state (like authentication cookies) across tests, use `cy.session()`.
-However, note that `cy.session()` preserves browser state (cookies, localStorage, etc.), not arbitrary values.
-For sharing custom values, you'll need another approach.

 4. **Persisting Data with cy.task():**
    You can use a custom task to save data (e.g., writing to a file or using an in-memory store) that can be accessed across tests.
 This is useful for sharing data between tests, even across domains.